PRESS ESC TO CLOSE

 Whenever you take your dog out for a walk in hot weather, bring along a portable water bowl.
 A hot, panting dog can become dehydrated quickly, so look for shade and offer plenty of drinks on your daily walks.

-Some portable water bowls have a built-in container for water, like the Anreoner portable water bottle, which is antibacterial, made from non-BPA plastic and easy to use.
-It’s priced at $19.99.
+Some portable water bowls have a built-in container for water, like the Anreoner portable water bottle, which is antibacterial, made from non-BPA plastic, and easy to use.
+It’s priced at $11.99.

-Other portable water bowls are collapsible, and work best if there are water fountains along your route or if you bring along your own water.
-Rest Eazzzy’s collapsible dog bowl is made of food-grade silicone, and it’s lightweight, dishwasher safe, and comes with a clip attachment.
-It comes in a two-pack and is currently priced at $11.99.
+Other portable water bowls are collapsible and work best if there are water fountains along your route or if you bring along your own water.
+Rest Eazzzy’s collapsible dog bowl is made of food-grade silicone, is lightweight, dishwasher safe, and comes with a clip attachment.
+It comes in a single-pack and is currently priced at $9.99 or two-pack for $11.99.

 Related: Does Ruffwear’s Jet Stream Vest Really Cool Off Your Dog?